Chebyshev's bias in dihedral and generalized quaternion Galois groups: Chebyshev's bias in towers

 \begin{demo} By Lemma \ref{C+}, the condition $\{C_1, C_2\} \neq \{C^{(i)}_{y}, C^{(i)}_{x_i y}\}$ ensures that $C_1^+ \neq C_2^+$.
 Recall that by Theorem \ref{VA}, with by Lemma \ref{B0}.
 In particular, we see using Lemma \ref{C+} that our estimates on $\Var(X(K/K_i, C_1, C_2))$ do not depend on $K_i$, so it is enough to prove them in the case $i=n$, that is $K_i=\Q$.

-Since the values taken by the irreducible characters of $G$ are bounded in absolute value uniformly in $n$, we get Recall that for any irreducible character $\chi$ of $G$, is the Artin conductor of $\chi$, so the conductor-discriminant formula (Theorem \ref{Cond}) yields This proves the stated upper bound.
+Since the values taken by the irreducible characters of $G$ are bounded in absolute value uniformly in $n$, we get Recall that, according to (\ref{A}) for any irreducible character $\chi$ of $G$, is the Artin conductor of $\chi$, so the conductor-discriminant formula (\ref{CD}) yields This proves the stated upper bound.

 To prove the first lower bound, assume $K/\Q$ is tamely ramified.
 If $\chi$ is an irreducible symplectic character of $G$ then $\chi$ is faithful by Lemma \ref{Fid}.
 This implies that there are no invariant vectors for the representation of character $\chi$.
-Moreover, since $K/\Q$ is tamely ramified, the ramification groups of index $\geq 2$ are trivial for any prime $p$ ramified in $K$, and for any such prime we find $n(\chi, p) = 2$ (see section 2.1 for the definition of $n(\chi, p)$).
+Moreover, since $K/\Q$ is tamely ramified, the ramification groups of index $\geq 2$ are trivial for any prime $p$ ramified in $K$, and for any such prime we find $n(\chi, p) = 2$ (where $n(\chi, p)$ is defined in (\ref{n})).
 In particular, Now, since $K/\Q$ is tamely ramified, each prime $\p$ of $K$ above a ramified prime number $p$ appears in the factorization of $\partial_{K/\Q}$, the different of $K/\Q$, with exponent $e_{\p}-1$ where $e_{\p}$ denotes the corresponding ramification index (\cite[Theorem 2.6]{Neu}).
 Since the discriminant of $K/\Q$ is the $K/\Q$-norm of the different, this yields where $f_{p}$ (respectively $g_{p}$) denotes the residual degree of (respectively the number of primes above) the prime $p$.
 In particular, this exponent is less than $e_{p}f_{p}g_{p} = [K:\Q]=2^n$.
-Therefore we have Recall there are exactly $2^{n-3}$ symplectic characters of $G$, so we find and we find Finally, a simple Taylor expansion shows that the minimum value of $|\chi(C_1)-\chi(C_2)|$ when $\chi$ varies in the set of symplectic irreducible characters of $G$ and $\{C_1, C_2\} \neq \{C_y, C_{x y}\}$ is $\gg \frac{1}{2^{n}}$, so we conclude that As for the last lower bound, if $\{C_1, C_2\} \cap \{C_{x^k} \mid 1 \leq k \leq 2^{n-2}-1\} = \emptyset$ then we actually have $|\chi(C_1)-\chi(C_2)| \gg 1$ for $\chi$ irreducible symplectic, so \end{demo}
+Therefore we have Recall there are exactly $2^{n-3}$ symplectic characters of $G$, so we find and we find